xshiraori/PyDivert2/README.md

 You can visit the original PyDivert repository and learn about its usage here: https://github.com/ffalcinelli/pydivert

-Also there is a great documentation available: https://pythonhosted.org/pydivert/
+Also, there is great documentation available: https://pythonhosted.org/pydivert/

 ## Changes